When adjudication proceedings CAN (in very specific circumstances) apply to a construction contract with a residential occupier

 In relation to point (b), Mr Pinto alleged that as ICCT had addressed the adjudicator by his first name during the proceedings, and sent an email which stated that the adjudicator had come “highly recommended”, the adjudicator and ICCT must have known each other and the proceedings were therefore biased.
 Mr Pinto claimed that this resulted in a breach of natural justice.
 Judge Waksman rejected this allegation, finding no evidence to suggest that the adjudication proceedings were biased and the argument that there had been a breach of natural justice therefore failed.

-In relation to point (c), Mr Pinto claimed that the adjudicator had been incorrect on the merits of the case, however Waksman J confirmed that it was not for the Court to act as an appeals hearing at summary judgement stage.
+In relation to point (c), Mr Pinto claimed that the adjudicator had been incorrect on the merits of the case, however Waksman J confirmed that it was not for the Court to act as an appeals hearing at summary judgment stage.

 Finally and most interestingly, was Mr Pinto’s allegation (a) in which he argued that the adjudicator lacked jurisdiction as s.106 of the Construction Act does not automatically apply to residential occupiers.
 Mr Pinto claimed that there was no formal jurisdiction unless adjudication was expressly agreed contractually, and as this had not occurred, adjudication could not apply.